AliSoftware/SourceryTemplates/README.md

 I haven't tested a lot of real-world use cases yet so some corner cases are probably missing but feel free to submit a PR to fix them!

+### Inspiration

+The template generates the same code structure as the one explained in [this BigNerdRanch article](https://www.bignerdranch.com/blog/breaking-down-type-erasures-in-swift/) that inspired me to come up with a working template.

+You can also find more information about Type-Erasure by watching [Gwendolyn's talk at Try!
+Swift](https://news.realm.io/news/tryswift-gwendolyn-weston-type-erasure/) — from which I borrowed the Pokemon examples to test that template.

 ## Other templates

 This repo only contains the Type-Erasure template for now, but I hope to add more templates in this repo in the future.
 Some ideas that comes to mind are templates to generate Lenses, Decorators, etc.